Berezinskii-Kosterlitz-Thouless transition in the type-I Weyl semimetal PtBi$_2$: Band structure calculations

-\textbf{DFT calculation.} The calculation of the Weyl nodes and of the surface Fermi surface were performed based on a tightbinding model obtained by constructing Wannier functions with the projective technique implemented in the FPLO code.
+\textbf{DFT calculation.} We performed DFT calculations using the FPLO code \cite{Koepernik1999}, based on the Perdew Burke Ernzehof generalized gradient approximation.
+Brillouin zone integrations were done based on a linear tetrahedron method together with k-mesh of 12x12x12 subdivisions.
+The calculation of the Weyl nodes and of the surface Fermi surface were performed based on a tight-binding model obtained by constructing Wannier functions with the projective technique implemented in the FPLO code.
 The model includes the orbitals Bi 6p, Pt 6s and Pt 5d.
+Results are shown in Fig.1 in main text.

-To evaluate the robusness of the Weyl nodes, we also performed calculations for the crystal structure reported in Ref.~\citenum{Kaiser2014}.
-These confirm the presence of Weyl nodes albeit, in this case, they are found at higher energy, 96 meV.
-Noteworthy, between these two crystal structures, the values of \textit{a} and \textit{c} differ in less than 0.1\% while differences in the Bi coordinates lead to a van der Waals gap (zvdW) 3\% smaller in our refinement.
-A third calculation based on an artificially enlarged zvdW in our structural model yields the Weyl nodes at 79 meV indicating that, in fact, zvdW controls to a large extent the Weyl node energy.
+To evaluate the robustness of the Weyl nodes, we performed calculations for the trigonal crystal structure reported in Ref.~\citenum{Kaiser2014}.
+These confirm the presence of Weyl nodes albeit, in this case, they are found at higher energy (96 meV).
+Noteworthy, between these two crystal structures, the values of $a$ and $c$ differ by less than 0.1\% while differences in the Bi coordinates lead to a van der Waals gap (zvdW) 3\% smaller in our refinement.
+A third calculation based on an artificially enlarged zvdW in our structural model yields the Weyl nodes at 79~meV indicating that, in fact, zvdW controls to a large extent the Weyl node energy.

-\textbf{Point contact measurements.} The contacts where made by mechanically touching the edge of the sample with the wire of the noble metal.
-The differential resistance (dV/dI) of the contacts was recorded via lock-in technique in a quasi four probe configuration.
-Latter was achieved by soldering one pair of a current-potential wiring to the copper sample clamp and another pair to the counter electrode (Ag, Au or Cu).
+Fig.~\ref{FigS1-2} shows the isoenergetic contour on a larger momentum scale than Fig.1 in the main text.
+Here the energy is measured with respect to the chemical potential obtained by DFT, 0~meV corresponding to the Fermi energy.
+The band associated with the Weyl node has a larger pocket and the two of them merge at a certain doping level.

+\textbf{Fermi arcs.} A calculation based on a semi-infinite slab along the 001 direction shows that the surface Fermi energy contours in \ch{PtBi2} present a strong sensitivity to the surface termination.
+In particular, clear spectral weight connecting Weyl nodes of opposite chirality can be observed, which is more intense for a \ch{Bi2}-terminated surface.
+Fig.~\ref{FigS1-3} evidences the presence of Fermi arcs for both Bi$_2$-terminated surfaces as well as for Bi$_4$-terminated surfaces.

+\textbf{Quantum oscillations.} We computed the spectrum of quantum oscillations of \ch{PtBi2} (SG 157) starting from our density-functional calculations.
+We used the de Haas van Alphen (dHvA) module of the FPLO code based on the Wannier tight-binding Hamiltonian.
+The starting point of this method is the calculation of Fermi surface, which is initially computed based on a mesh of the Brillouin zone having $18 \times 18 \times 18$ subdivisions.
+Then, the Fermi surface is refined based on an adaptive mesh.
+The number of refinement rounds performed in our calculations was five.
+The Fermi surface obtained is shown in Fig.\ref{FigS1-4} (a-e).
+The main characteristics are in good agreement with Ref.~\citenum{Gao2018} and Ref.~\citenum{Shipunov2020}.